-We capitalized direct costs of \$1.2 million in connection with the Prior Amended Credit Agreement, which were being amortized over the term of the Prior Senior Secured Credit Facility using the straight-line method.
+We capitalized direct costs of \$1.2 million in connection with the Prior Amended Credit Agreement, which are being amortized over the term of the Prior Senior Secured Credit Facility using the straight-line method.
+Amortization of the deferred financing charges of \$0.1 million was included in interest expense, net for each of the three months ended March 31, 2022 and 2021.